Nando-C/StriveM7D5/README.md

     <img src="public/assets/redux-graph.png" alt="redux-state">

-I did not see the point of including the search information in the redux store, so this is managed on the component's local state.
+I did not see the point of including the search page information in the redux store, so this is managed on the component's local state.

 <p align="right">(<a href="#top">back to top</a>)</p>